A NOVEL ANTIMICROBIAL PLATFORM

 - The compounds address the problem of infections in general but also those caused by multi drug resistant bacteria.

-- Akthelia is targeting resistant Klebsiella Pneumoniae which is listed as a critical priority pathogen by WHO and identified as an urgent threat level pathogen by the CDC
+- Akthelia is targeting Clostridium difficile which is listed as a critical priority pathogen by WHO and identified as an urgent threat level pathogen by the CDC

 - In-vitro efficacy has been established against Pseudomonas aeruginosa and resistant Klebsiella pneumoniae with epithelial cells.